AlfrescoArchive/alfresco-dbp-deployment/README-deploy-to-windows.md

 data:
   .dockerconfigjson: <replace this with the string>
 ```
 Note that when you paste the string output in the data section, it may be pasted with new lines in it.
-So make sure to take out the new lines.
+So, make sure to take out the new lines.
 And leave a single space between "data:" and the string.

 Attach the secrets.yaml file to your namespace.
 ```bash